chipsalliance/chisel/docs/src/main/tut/chisel3/memories.md

 If the same memory address is both written and sequentially read on the same clock edge, or if a sequential read enable is cleared, then the read data is undefined.

 Values on the read data port are not guaranteed to be held until the next read cycle.
-If that is the desired behavior, external logic to hold the last read value must be written.
+If that is the desired behavior, external logic to hold the last read value must be added.

 #### Read port/write port
 Ports into `SyncReadMem`s are created by applying a `UInt` index.
 A 1024-entry register file with one write port and one read port might be expressed as follows: